PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Results

 However, advanced drug delivery applications often demand complex, modulated release profiles that differ from standard monotonic decay kinetics.
 To investigate this, we consider a non-monotonic target curve characterized by an initial slow release rate, followed by a rapid acceleration in release, and finally a sharp decay (see \Cref{fig:fig_results_multiMatNeed}(a)).
 We attempt to match this target using the single-material strategy, optimizing only the phase distribution via the supershape parameters.
 As shown in \Cref{fig:fig_results_multiMatNeed}((a) and (b)), the optimization fails to capture the transition from slow onset to rapid release.
 This result highlights the inherent limitations of a single-material design space, where the dissolution rate mainly depends on the evolving surface area of the pill.

 To circumvent this limitation, we introduce multiple excipient materials.
 We concurrently optimize the phase distribution (via supershape parameters) and the internal material distribution (via the neural network representation).
 Spatially varying the excipient composition with distinct dissolution constants (see \Cref{table:dissolution_constants}) expands the achievable release kinetics beyond those dictated by exposed surface area alone.
-Consequently, the multi-material design matches the complex target profile (\Cref{fig:fig_results_multiMatNeed} (c) and (d)).
-This result validates our hypothesis that the expanded design freedom of multi-material TO is essential for realizing complex release behaviors.
+Consequently, the multi-material design matches the complex target profile (\Cref{fig:fig_results_multiMatNeed} (c) and (d)). {Quantitatively, the single-material design (\Cref{fig:fig_results_multiMatNeed} (a)) yields a normalized MSE of $3.01 \times 10^{-2}$ (normalized RMSE of $17.4\%$), indicating its limited ability to match the non-monotonic target.
+In contrast, the multi-material design (\Cref{fig:fig_results_multiMatNeed} (c)) achieves a normalized MSE of $9.52 \times 10^{-5}$ (normalized RMSE of $0.98\%$).} This result validates our hypothesis that the expanded design freedom of multi-material TO is essential for realizing complex release behaviors. {Furthermore, the optimized material distribution in \Cref{fig:fig_results_multiMatNeed}(c, d) provides physical insight into how the optimizer exploits multi-material design freedom.
+The non-monotonic target demands three phases: slow initial release, rapid acceleration, and sharp decay.
+To achieve this, the optimizer places the slowest-dissolving excipient (Pink) at the pill periphery, suppressing early release while the solvent interacts primarily with this resistant outer shell.
+The fastest-dissolving excipient (Yellow) is concentrated in the interior; once the outer shell erodes, a large surface area of this rapidly dissolving material is exposed, producing the sharp peak in the release curve near $T^* \approx 0.4$.
+The subsequent decay follows as this region is consumed and the remaining solid volume diminishes.
+In contrast, the single-material design (\Cref{fig:fig_results_multiMatNeed}(a,b)) can only modulate release through the evolving surface area, which for convex geometries decreases monotonically.
+As a result, it cannot reproduce the non-monotonic profile.}